sgioldasis/bigdata-course-labs/hbase/lab_hbase_docker.md

     disable 'emp'
     ```

-> NOTE:  After disabling the table, you can still sense its existence through list and exists commands.
-You cannot scan it.
-If you try: `scan 'emp'` it will give you the following: `ERROR: emp is disabled.`
+> NOTE:  After disabling the table, you can still sense its existence through list and exists commands but you cannot scan it.
+If you try: `scan 'emp'` it will give you the following error: `ERROR: emp is disabled.`

 - You can also check whether a table is disabled: